evmos/docs/docs/use/connect-your-wallet/key-management.md

 # Key Management

-All of these wallets will issue a mnemonic seed or private key and it is critical to handle this information carefully.
-It is vital to secure this phrase or key and backup this phrase.
-There are no `Forget Your Password`.
-Many wallets will require a password to secure the account.
-Using a strong and unique password will ensure better likelihood of wallet safety.
+A mnemonic phrase, also known as a seed phrase, is a set of words used to recover or restore a cryptocurrency wallet.
+It acts as a backup to access your digital assets in case you lose access to the original wallet.
+The phrase is typically a series of 12-24 words that are generated when you create a wallet, and it should be kept secure and private.

+The importance of mnemonic phrases lies in the fact that cryptocurrencies are stored in a decentralized manner, meaning that there is no central authority or institution that holds or controls your funds.
+This means that if you lose access to your wallet (e.g. forget your password, lose your device), you will not be able to recover your funds without the mnemonic phrase.

+Therefore, it is crucial to store your mnemonic phrase in a safe and secure place, such as a physical paper or a secure digital file.
+Additionally, it is recommended to make multiple copies and store them in different locations, so that you can access your funds in case of any emergency.

 ## Mnemonics from the Evmos CLI

 :::note
 Before proceeding with the CLI, please insure you have `evmosd` installed.
-Installation instruction are located [here](../../develop/build-a-dApp/run-a-node/installation).
+Installation instruction are located [here](./../../develop/build-a-dApp/run-a-node/installation).
 :::

 When you create a new key, you'll receive a mnemonic phrase that can be used to restore that key.
 Backup the mnemonic phrase: